mschabhuettl/SVPiHoleLXC/README.md

 ### Conclusion

 Tailoring your whitelist and blacklist provides a proactive approach to managing internet content, striking an optimal balance between safeguarding your network and ensuring seamless access to legitimate websites.
 By fine-tuning these lists, you can enhance your online experience, prioritizing both security and functionality to meet your unique needs.

+## Support and Contributions

+Feedback, suggestions, and contributions are welcome!
+If you'd like to help improve this project, please feel free to create issues or pull requests.
+Your input is valuable, and I appreciate any contributions you can make.
+Thank you for considering helping out!

 ## Acknowledgements